always have been,

 manufacturing, transporting, storing and delivering our bags leaves us with a carbon footprint. to offset it, we plant native trees and contribute to carbon reduction projects with the help of Ecologi.

-in 2019 we planted in the Southern Carpathians (Romania) and the Scottish Highlands. this year, we’ve planted in Romania, Ireland and Madagascar. this is just the beginning and, with your help, we hope to plant even more native species and investigate other carbon sequestration initiatives, especially fresh and salt water projects to protect and restore our oceans and waterways.
+and offset over 200 tons of CO2. from 2019-2021 we planted in the Southern Carpathians (Romania), Ireland and the Scottish Highlands. this year, we’re planting in Madagascar and helping to support other projects that directly impact atmospheric CO2 levels, including converting waste biogas into electricity in Thailand and funding fuel eficient cookstoves in Honduras. this is just the beginning and, with your help, we hope to plant even more native species and investigate other carbon sequestration initiatives, especially fresh and salt water projects to protect and restore our oceans and waterways.

 have you stumbled across an amazing regeneration or carbon reduction project that you’d like to share with us? we’d love to hear about it!